 Karpathy's four coding-agent rules work because they compress senior engineering taste into a small prompt surface.
 Think Before Coding.
 Simplicity First.
 Surgical Changes.
 Goal-Driven Execution.
 Good defaults.
 Better than the usual instruction soup.

 But a rule set that works in a demo can still fail in production.
-Production coding agents do not merely write code.
-They edit tests, change build files, infer conventions, summarize pull requests, ask clarifying questions, and report completion to humans who are trying to decide whether to trust the diff.
-That is where the original four rules are too soft.
+Coding agents don't merely write code.
+They edit tests, change build files, infer conventions, summarize pull requests, ask clarifying questions, and report completion to humans deciding whether to trust the diff.
+That's where the original four rules are too soft.

 The evidence points in a specific direction.
 Change size and diffusion predict defect risk.[1]
 Review effectiveness drops when a change grows past a few hundred lines.[2]
 Google's own engineering guidance says a 100 line changelist is usually reasonable, while 1000 lines is usually too large.[3]
 Those findings support Surgical Changes and Simplicity First.
 The weaker point is Goal-Driven Execution: tests pass is not a success criterion when the agent can author or weaken the tests.
 SWE-bench+ found that 31.08% of passing patches in its reviewed sample were suspicious because weak tests let incorrect or incomplete changes pass.[4]

 So I rewrote the four principles as production controls.
 The rewrite keeps the spirit.
-It adds what production needs: named anti-patterns, a distinction between prototype and trust-boundary code, an explicit test-gaming firewall, and a fifth rule, Calibrated Communication, because agents fail review when the message and the diff disagree.
+It adds what production needs: named anti-patterns, a distinction between prototype and trust-boundary code, an explicit test-gaming firewall, a fifth rule (Calibrated Communication), and concrete hook configurations you can drop into .claude/settings.json today.

 The original four rules are good taste, not a production control system.
 They need thresholds, anti-pattern names, and failure-mode mapping.